Chase Priskie

-Chase Evans Priskie (born March 19, 1996) is an American professional ice hockey defenseman for the San Diego Gulls of the American Hockey League (AHL) as a prospect for the Anaheim Ducks of the National Hockey League (NHL).
+Chase Evans Priskie (born March 19, 1996) is an American professional ice hockey defenseman playing with HC Sibir Novosibirsk in the Kontinental Hockey League (KHL).

-Priskie appeared in four NHL contests with the Florida Panthers.
+Priskie appeared in four National Hockey League (NHL) contests with the Florida Panthers.
 He is the first player exclusively born and raised in South Florida to play a game for the Panthers.

 Playing career

-Being born in March 1996, Priskie was original eligible to be drafted in the 2014 NHL Entry Draft, but was not chosen until two years later when he was selected near the end of the sixth round, 177th overall by the Washington Capitals, after playing his rookie season at Quinnipiac University with the Bobcats.
-In his rookie season, Priskie averaged top four minutes and finished third in points among team defenceman; he was ranked 126th overall according to NHL Central Scouting heading into the draft.
-He would play three more seasons with Quinnipiac, finishing over a point-per-game in his final season.
+Born in March 1996, Priskie was originally eligible to be drafted in the 2014 NHL Entry Draft, but was not chosen until two years later when he was selected near the end of the sixth round, 177th overall by the Washington Capitals, after playing at Quinnipiac University for the Bobcats.
+In his first season, Priskie averaged top four minutes and finished third in points among team defensemen; he was ranked 126th overall according to NHL Central Scouting heading into the draft.
+He would play three more seasons with Quinnipiac, finishing with over a point-per-game in his final season.
 During this time, he served as team captain from 2017 to 2019, when he graduated.
-In his final season, he was a finalist for the Hobey Baker Award and led all defenceman in the country in goals scored, but lost the prestigious award to Cale Makar.
+In his final season, he was a finalist for the Hobey Baker Award and led all defensemen in the country in goals scored, but lost the prestigious award to Cale Makar.

 After his final year of college, Priskie was not signed by the Capitals and became a free agent in August 2019.
 On August 17, Priskie and the Carolina Hurricanes agreed to terms on a two-year, entry-level contract.
-In his first professional season, Priskie did not make the Hurricanes roster and was assigned to Carolina's minor league affiliate, the Charlotte Checkers.
+In his first professional season, Priskie did not make the Hurricanes' roster and was assigned to Carolina's minor league affiliate, the Charlotte Checkers.
 He appeared in 52 games with the Checkers, recording 31 points.
-On February 24, 2020, the day of the NHL's trade deadline, Priskie was included in a package with Erik Haula, Eetu Luostarinen and Lucas Wallmark when he was traded to the Florida Panthers in exchange for Vincent Trocheck.
+On February 24, 2020, the NHL's trade deadline, Priskie was included in a package with Erik Haula, Eetu Luostarinen, and Lucas Wallmark when he was traded to the Florida Panthers in exchange for Vincent Trocheck.
 He played the rest of the season in the AHL with Florida's affiliate, the Springfield Thunderbirds.